The Awakening Collective

 How Initial Awakening Manifests Across Developmental Stages

-Because self and no-self are inseparable, initial awakening looks different across different stages of ego development.
-The realization of no-self gets filtered through the meaning-making structure of the ego or self present at each stage, producing qualitatively different experiences and interpretations.
-The ego (or self) does not actually die.
-It is just seen through to varying degrees and in various ways.
+Because self and no-self are inseparable, initial awakening looks different across different stages of self development.
+The realization of no-self gets filtered through the meaning-making structure of the mind or self, producing qualitatively different experiences and interpretations.

 The Individualist stage